vfarcic/devops24/manuscript/06-jenkins-setup.md

 W> `cat cluster/devops24.pem`
 W>
 W> Copy the output, scroll to the *EC2 Key Pair's Private Key* field, and paste it.
 Don't forget to click the *Apply* button to persist the change.

-Now that we know that *Kubernetes* is configured correctly and will be able to communicate with Pods outside the `jenkins` Namespace, we'll proceed and confirm that other cloud sections are also configured correctly if we choose to use GKE.

 If you're using **GKE**, you should observe that the *Google Compute Section* section fields look OK and that there is the message *The credential successfully made an API request to Google Compute Engine* below the *Service Account Credentials* field.